Coconut jam: Samoa

 Coconut jam is known in Samoa as siamu popo.
 The word siamu in Samoan is loaned from English "jam" and popo refers to a mature coconut that is used for eating, usually for the extraction of coconut cream.
-The preparation of siamu popo doesn’t require eggs, the sugar is caramelised and coconut cream and citrus leaves are added.
+The preparation of siamu popo does not require eggs, the sugar is caramelised and coconut cream and citrus leaves are added.
 It has a consistency resembling a mixture of syrup and caramel.
-Siamu popo is often used as a spread on toast and is used in desserts, most often used as a filling for a doughnut called german bun.
+Siamu popo is often used as a spread on toast and is used in desserts, most often used as a filling for a doughnut called a german bun.